About

 - Major V and Major III.

-Includes revolutionary Scales for Diminished and Augmented chords, identified as Altered Modes with the seven Notes based on Stacked Thirds and No Consecutive Semitones.
+And included are revolutionary Scales for Diminished and Augmented chords, identified as Altered Modes with their seven Notes based on Stacked Thirds and No Consecutive Semitones.

-The ADVANCED LEVEL COURSE extends all Scales and Modes across six strings plus many useful Blues/Jazz Scales including BeBop.
+The ADVANCED LEVEL COURSE extends all Scales and Modes across six strings plus eight essential Blues/Jazz Scales including BeBop.

-Featured also is the Altered Mode for the Dominant 7#9 ‘Hendrix’ Chord.
+Also featuring an exclusive Altered Mode for the Dominant 7#9 Hendrix Chord.

 THE MODES